Detailed information on Australia's forests is available from the

 Pinus radiata), while the other half is hardwood (predominantly eucalypt species such as Eucalyptus globulus).

 Climate and soil properties broadly determine the distribution of forest types and classes across Australia, although other factors, especially fire frequency and intensity, are important.

-Most of Australia is too dry to support forests as arid or semi-arid lands occupy about 70 per cent of the interior where average annual rainfall is less than 350 millimetres.
+Most of Australia is too dry to support forests as arid or semi-arid lands occupy about 70 per cent of the interior, where average annual rainfall is less than 350 millimetres.
 With the notable exception of mallee, native forests are generally located in areas with an average annual rainfall of more than 500 millimetres.
-Most of Australia's industrial plantations are located in areas with more than 700 millimetres of annual rainfall.
+Most of Australia's commercial plantations are located in areas with more than 700 millimetres of annual rainfall.